For Microchip Technology Incorporated [MCHP], Analyst sees a rise to $75. What next?

 Many automotive and industrial touch HMI designers are looking to merge the benefits of a mechanical rotary encoder input with the flexibility of modern multi-touch displays.
 Microchip Technology Inc. (Nasdaq: MCHP) today announces the maXTouch® Knob on Display™ (KoD™) controller as the first automotive-grade touchscreen controller family to natively support the detection and reporting of capacitive rotary encoders, as well as mechanical switches on top of a touch panel.
 Unlike traditional mechanical rotary encoders, this new technology enables the mounting of the knob directly onto the display without an opening in the panel or any customization of the touch pattern, increasing design flexibility and system cost savings.

-The stocks have a year to date performance of -35.52 percent and weekly performance of -7.47 percent.
-The stock has been moved at -35.52 percent over the last six months.
-The stock has performed -23.43 percent around the most recent 30 days and changed -24.10 percent over the most recent 3-months.
+Over the last 12 months, MCHP stock dropped by -19.01%.
+The one-year Microchip Technology Incorporated stock forecast points to a potential upside of 29.2.
+The average equity rating for MCHP stock is currently 2.20, trading closer to a bullish pattern in the stock market.

-If compared to the average trading volume of 5.21M shares, MCHP reached to a volume of 4500629 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $32.44 billion, with 555.60 million shares outstanding and 543.39 million shares in the current float.
+Compared to the average trading volume of 5.18M shares, MCHP stock reached a trading volume of 3718620 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Stifel have made an estimate for Microchip Technology Incorporated shares, keeping their opinion on the stock as Buy, with their previous recommendation back on June 28, 2022.
 The new note on the price target was released on March 28, 2022, representing the official price target for Microchip Technology Incorporated stock.
 Previously, the target price had yet another drop from $85 to $80, while Wells Fargo kept a Equal Weight rating on MCHP stock.
 On February 04, 2022, analysts increased their price target for MCHP shares from 92 to 98.

-Microchip Technology Incorporated [MCHP] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -7.47.
-With this latest performance, MCHP shares dropped by -23.43% in over the last four-week period, additionally sinking by -35.52% over the last 6 months – not to mention a drop of -24.26% in the past year of trading.
+Microchip Technology Incorporated [MCHP] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 5.45.
+With this latest performance, MCHP shares dropped by -11.15% in over the last four-week period, additionally sinking by -27.74% over the last 6 months – not to mention a drop of -19.01% in the past year of trading.

 Microchip Technology Incorporated’s liquidity data is similarly interesting compelling, with a Quick Ratio of 1.10 and a Current Ratio set at 1.80.